HTTPArchive/almanac.httparchive.org/src/content/en/2021/http.md

 A problem not addressed in 1.0 was that the connection was terminated immediately after the response was received.
 This meant each request was required to open a new connection, perform TCP handshakes, and close the connection after the data was received.
 This major inefficiency saw HTTP/1.1 introduced only a year later in 1997, which allowed for persistent connections to be made, which can be reused once opened.
 This version served its purpose for 18 years, without any changes introduced until 2015.
 During this time Google experimented with <a hreflang="en" href="https://en.wikipedia.org/wiki/SPDY">SPDY</a>—a complete reimagining of how HTTP messages were sent.
 This was eventually formalized into HTTP/2.

 HTTP/2 aimed to address many of the problems web developers were facing when trying to achieve increased performance.
 Complicated processes such as domain sharding, asset spriting, and concatenating files were necessary to work around inefficiencies in HTTP/1.1.
 By introducing resource multiplexing, prioritization, and header compression, HTTP/2 was designed to provide network optimization at the protocol level.
-As well as addressing the known performance problems, HTTP/2 introduced new potential performance optimisations with features such as _HTTP/2 push_, where the server could preemptively send content to the client before the client would be aware of the asset.
+As well as addressing the known performance problems, HTTP/2 introduced new potential performance optimizations with features such as _HTTP/2 push_, where the server could preemptively send content to the client before the client would be aware of the asset.

 ## Adoption of HTTP/2

 {{ figure_markup(
   image="http-versions-main-page.png",
   caption="HTTP versions used by page load.", description="Bar chart showing HTTP versions used by page load.
-59% will use HTTP/2+, and 39% will use HTTP/1.1", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=164555214&format=interactive", sheets_gid="1870188510",
+59.5% of desktop sites use HTTP/2+, and 59.4% of mobile sites.
+39.6% and 39.8% respectively use HTTP/1.1", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vR8JQZybG-hShF-c20MeEPyPBeMbdjcYNWzm4juwcsvtubVk3kKT8KH26D1eEuFpvHbvRXEHZorS0ee/pubchart?oid=164555214&format=interactive", sheets_gid="1870188510", sql_file="measure_of_all_http_versions_for_main_page_of_all_sites.sql"
-  sql_file="measure_of_all_http_versions_for_main_page_of_all_sites.sql"